secrez/secrez/packages/secrez/README.md

 ## History

-__0.11.0__
+__1.0.0__
-* uses @secrez/core@0.9.0, which changes the encoding from base58 to base64, making the app super faster
+* use @secrez/core@1.0.0, which changes the encoding from base58 to base64, making the encoding much faster
-* remove second factor authentication due to potentially critical issues with Python and the required libraries on MacOS (2FA will be restored as soon as a pure Javascript library is available)
+* remove second factor authentication due to potentially critical issues with Python and the required libraries on macOS (2FA will be restored as soon as either a pure Javascript library is available or using external Python libraries is reliable again)
 * `Bash` has been renamed `Shell`
+* Git has new options `--init`, `--remote-url` and `--main-branch` to initiate a repo from inside Secrez

 __0.10.8__
-* exposes a prompt mock to allow other software to run commands programmatically
+* expose a prompt mock to allow other software to run commands programmatically
 * fix bug in totp when the command is called but no totp is set

 __0.10.7__